PathogenDavid/FRC2019/code-review/Future.md

     * That'd be wild, but doing it in Java would be a pain.
 * We should call `AutoMode` something like `AutonomousModeKind` to differentiate it from `AutonomousMode`.
 (Maybe this is just me being weird.)
 <!-- It's definitely just you being weird.
 You can't even claim that's a C# thing or a C thing, I'm pretty sure it's a Roslyn thing. -->
+* I need to do a more in-depth lesson or something on how the continuation functions stuff works in our autonomous mode.
+It's a nice way to solve this problem, but it's hard for less experienced developers to understand.
+* We should allow autonomous sequences instead of discrete continuation functions.
+It'd be more flexible for something like the intended full version of `HatchPanelAuto`.
+  * If we did this, we might need a unified structure for peripherals to report "complete" status to something central.
+(IE: Last year's code had things besides `Drive` with continuation abilities.)
+* Beter experience for composite modes in our infrastructure could be interesting.
+For instance, having teleop and autonomous at the same time could've been useful/reasonable this year.